marcoigorr/marcoigorr/README.md

 ### Newbie game-hacking programmer 👋

-- 💻 Studying and coding mostly for school
+- 💻 Studying for TOLC-I
+- 🔭 Working with Wordpress
+- ⚡ Making cheats when free

 <!--
 **marcoigorr/marcoigorr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.